austintheriot/wrend/wrend/README.md

 ## Todo

-- Make a clean wrapper around `Either` that functions as a callback abstraction (instead of implementing function utilities on `Either` itself)

 - Renderer technically calls stop animation and stop recording when its dropped, even its data lives on--delegate this to the drop implementations of its inner data?

 - Add custom TypeScript types: